imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

     Fail to open stderr file output/err.861957: No such file or directory.
     The stderr output is included in this report.

 You can check if all parameters are correct.
-The important line ist the last **number of jobs: 3**.
-This means we need to adjust the **master file** accordingly:
+The important line is the last `number of jobs: 3`.
+This means we need to adjust the `master file` accordingly:

     ##Number of jobs
     num_export_job="`seq 0 3`"

 There must always be a "0" job.
-This job generates the **.xml** file.
-The other jobs will write **.h5** files that contain the actual data.
+This job generates the `.xml` file.
+The other jobs will write `.h5` files that contain the actual data.
 The rest works analogous to the other parts of the pipline.
-Create the jobs with the **create\_export\_jobs** script.
+Create the jobs with the `create_export_jobs` script.
 This script will also create a new directory within the spim data directory.

     #!/bin/bash